Code-Hex/saltissimo/README.md

 # saltissimo
 [![GoDoc](https://godoc.org/github.com/golang/gddo?status.svg)](https://godoc.org/github.com/Code-Hex/saltissimo) [![Go Report Card](https://goreportcard.com/badge/github.com/Code-Hex/saltissimo)](https://goreportcard.com/report/github.com/Code-Hex/saltissimo)
-Easy generate, easy compare hash using hmac.
+Easy generate, easy compare hash using pbkdf2.
 # Why developed?
 Because, It was troublesome to write code for managing customers password for each service.
-I adopted the safe and fast HMAC method as possible.
+I adopted the safe pbkdf2 method as possible.
 Salt is included in the name, but what we need in this library is a secret key.
 # Synopsis
 ```go